SHARE THE LOVE ♥ ♥ ♥

-These ribs are full-flavored, tender, meaty, and moist – a tasty lick-your-lips bite of heaven to add to your weekend menu.
+These Smoked Bacon-Wrapped Country-Style Ribs with Apple And Onion are full-flavored, tender, meaty, and moist – a tasty lick-your-lips bite of heaven to add to your weekend menu.

 Our grill-master is my dear hubby Mark who’s designed his dream of a grill kingdom into our backyard patio area.
 An ever-growing and I must add always getting better work-in-progress; the whole idea started with a grill roof so that we could grill and stay dry when it was raining, stay cooler during the heat of the day, and have a place for the grills (yes, that’s plural), his electric smoker, and us to hang out under.
 It is a destination all on its own, and we love it!